Skip to content

 • We can audit the use of KMS using Cloudtrail that shows when your CMK was used and by whom.

-• Server-Side Encryption with Customer-Provided Keys (SSE-C): With Server-Side Encryption with Customer-Provided Keys (SSE-C), you manage the encryption keys and Amazon S3 manages - the encryption, as it writes to disks and decryption when you access your objects.
+Server-Side Encryption with Customer-Provided Keys (SSE-C): with SSE-C you manage the encryption keys and Amazon S3 manages the encryption, as it writes to disks and decryption when you access your objects.

 • The Key is managed by the user.